jessicamdearr/jdfoodie/_posts/2015-09-23-lilian-to-canada.md

 ---
 layout: post
-title:  "Lilian off to Canada"
+title:  "Javier's - Happy travels"
 date:   2015-09-23
 author: Jessica Dear
 excerpt: Out in Irvine at Javier's to wish a good friend safe travels to Canada.